Nat-Lab/shadowmanager/README.md

 	remove:  remove server with given ID.
 Use "show" command to show all servers, accepting 1 parameter, server ID.
 	enovr:   enable one or more overrides, accepting override names as parameters (optional).
 	disovr:  disable one or more overrides, accepting override names as parameters (optional).
+	edit:    edit a shadowsocks server, accepting 3 paramaters, server ID, operation, and new value.

 ### Overrides, Includes and Hooks